What Causes IBS Neurological Symptoms?

 What foods trigger IBS Irritable Bowel Syndrome?

-How do you calm irritable bowel syndrome?
+How do you calm symptoms of irritable bowel syndrome?

 There are several ways to calm symptoms, including dietary supplements with peppermint oil, stress reduction techniques, and medication.
 Additionally, an emerging treatment approach includes neuroplasticity-based brain retraining programs like the one at re-origin.
-By focusing on restoring a regulated limbic system, this program can help to balance the brain-gut axis and improve how you regulate your emotions, leading to a reduction in stress and symptoms of IBS.
+By focusing on restoring a regulated limbic system, this program can help balance the gut-brain axis and improve how you regulate your emotions, leading to a reduction in stress and symptoms of IBS.

 Is neuroplasticity for IBS?